-Under the authority of Government Code section 15606, subdivision (c), which authorizes the Board to prescribe rules and regulations to govern local boards of equalization and assessment appeals boards when equalizing and county assessors when assessing, the Board adopted Property Tax Rule 462.540, Change in Ownership - Base Year Value Transfers to implement, interpret, and make specific the change in ownership provisions instituted by Proposition 19 through the regular rulemaking process.
+Under the authority of Government Code section 15606, subdivision (c), which authorizes the Board to prescribe rules and regulations to govern local boards of equalization and assessment appeals boards when equalizing and county assessors when assessing, the Board adopted Property Tax Rule 462.540, Change in Ownership - Base Year Value Transfers, to implement, interpret, and make specific the base year value transfer provisions instituted by Proposition 19 through the regular rulemaking process.
+Rule 462.540 became effective on January 1, 2022.

-Following the adoption of Rule 462.540, additional amendments were deemed necessary to further implement, interpret, and make specific section 69.6.
-Pursuant to section 69.6, which was enacted subsequent to the adoption by the Board of Rule 462.540 through the regular rulemaking process, additional amendments to the Rule to implement section 69.6 and section 2.1 of Article XIII A of the California Constitution were made through the emergency rulemaking process.
+Following the promulgation of Rule 462.540, additional amendments were deemed necessary to further implement, interpret, and make specific Proposition 19 and section 69.6.
+Pursuant to authority granted under section 69.6, amendments to the Rule were made through the emergency rulemaking process.
+The emergency amendments became effective on July 18, 2022 and will expire on January 18, 2023.
+To make the emergency amendments to Rule 462.540 permanent and to make additional amendments to the Rule, the Board initiated the certificate of compliance and regular rulemaking process.

-The proposed amendments to Rule 462.540 made the following changes:
+The emergency amendments to Rule 462.540 made the following changes: